 Investigations & Inspections

 The Tribal Investigations and Inspections Unit (I&I) monitors Tribal State Gaming Compact (Compact) compliance by conducting onsite inspections of casino operations and investigating suspected Compact violations and criminal activity.
 The presence of the I&I’s Special Agents in casinos offers the opportunity to detect potential problems and to work with Tribal Gaming Offices and casino officials to correct deficiencies.
-I&I is comprised of Special Agents, all of whom have previous experience working as law enforcement officers and have full-authority AZPOST certification.
+The I&I Unit is composed of Special Agents who either have previous experience in Tribal Gaming regulation or extensive experience as law enforcement officers.
+The majority of I&I Agents have full-authority AZPOST certification.
 I&I Special Agents also:

 Provide ongoing assistance to ADG’s Intelligence Unit by serving search warrants, gathering evidence, and conducting surveillance;